 Your child should have an EPSDT check at:

 After that, children should have at least one exam per year.

 EPSDT also covers medically necessary care for issues found by an exam.
 This includes things like glasses and hearing aids.

 Schedule an EPSDT Preventive Health Visit With Your Child’s PCP

-To schedule an EPSDT preventive health visit, call your PCP.
+Call your PCP to schedule an EPSDT visit.
 Make sure to ask for an EPSDT preventive health visit when you call.
-CareSource asks that you schedule exams for all eligible family members regularly.
 You should have your child’s first exam within 90 days of becoming a member.